JoeyHopkins/WorkoutBuddy/README.md

 ## Using own Android Dev

-Make sure you are connected to the wifi, Was having issues being hard wires not connected.
+Make sure you are connected to the wifi, Was having issues being hard wired, not connected.
 Make sure the wifi is set to private
 ->might be able to have public if disired but I belive this depends on firewall Download Expo Go on google play store